Veggies for vision: Lutein in leafy greens

 Protect Your Vision with Leafy Greens

-In the study, the carotenoid (yellow pigment) zeaxanthin was found to improve vision in older men with macular degeneration, and the effect was comparable to that seen with the better-known carotenoid, lutein.
+A study, published in Optometry, found that the carotenoid (yellow pigment) zeaxanthin improved vision in older men with macular degeneration, and the effect was comparable to that seen with the better-known carotenoid, lutein.
 Both zeaxanthin and lutein are widely found in colorful fruits and vegetables, especially the dark greens like spinach and kale.

 Carotenoid supplements improve vision